jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (2) The court shall, in respect of every partition to which this section applies, impose a restriction that the land shall not be sold under this Act otherwise than in accordance with this section.
 (3) If an application is made to the court to confirm a sale of Maori land to which this section applies, to persons who are not members of the same hapu, the court—
   (a) may, if it considers it appropriate, publicly notify the application and invite submissions from the territorial authority and any other person who is likely to be affected by the application; and
-  (b) may confirm or refuse to confirm the sale under section 152, having regard to sections 229 to 237H of the Resource Management Act 1991 and the fact that the land has previously been partitioned without a subdivision consent being obtained under that Act.
+  (b) may confirm or refuse to confirm the sale under section 152, having regard to sections 609 to 619 and Schedule 11 of the Natural and Built Environment Act 2023 and the fact that the land has previously been partitioned without a subdivision consent being obtained under that Act.
-(4) If an application involves the sale of land to persons who are not members of the same hapu, and the court decides under subsection (3) that land is required to be set apart, reserved, or vested in another person, the court must set that land apart as a Maori reservation, for the common use and benefit of the people of New Zealand, despite anything in the Resource Management Act 1991.
+(4) If an application involves the sale of land to persons who are not members of the same hapu, and the court decides under subsection (3) that land is required to be set apart, reserved, or vested in another person, the court must set that land apart as a Maori reservation, for the common use and benefit of the people of New Zealand, despite anything in the Natural and Built Environment Act 2023.
 (5) Land to which subsection (4) applies must be treated— (a) as if it were land set apart under section 338(1) and section 340(1); and (b) as if the procedural requirements of those subsections had been satisfied.